Metrization of powers of the Jensen-Shannon divergence: Abstract

 \section{Abstract}

-Metrization of statistical divergences is useful in both theoretical and practical aspects.
-Considering the fractional powers of statistical divergences is one way to obtain metrics associated with divergences.
-With this motivation, Os{\'an}, Bussandri, and Lamberti (2018) considered metrizations for the fractional powers of the Jensen-Shannon divergences between multinomial distributions and gave an open problem.
-In this short note, we give an affirmative answer to their conjecture.
-This method is also applicable to powers of $f$-divergences between the Cauchy distribution. \keywords{Jensen-Shannon divergence \and metrization \and multinomial distribution \and Cauchy distribution.}
+Metrization of statistical divergences is valuable in both theoretical and practical aspects.
+One approach to obtaining metrics associated with divergences is to consider their fractional powers.
+Motivated by this idea, Os{\'an}, Bussandri, and Lamberti (2018) studied the metrization of fractional powers of the Jensen-Shannon divergence between multinomial distributions and posed an open problem.
+In this short note, we provide an affirmative answer to their conjecture.
+Moreover, our method is also applicable to fractional powers of $f$-divergences between Cauchy distributions.